QP/C++ 8.1.2

 Attention

-This function must be called only on a state machine that is in the "stable state configuration".
+This function should be called only when the state machine is in a "stable state configuration".
 Among others, this means that the state machine cannot call it in the middle of its own transition.

 Reimplemented in QP::QMActive.